IanSaunders/ultradaemon/docs/index.md

 After a light bite of pasta and some flapjacks we hit the trail to do the island loop.
 The race stewards indicated we could get around in daylight/dusk and as it was a lot cooler we decided to see what we could do.
 Not 10 minutes out of HQ Sam dropped a bombshell.
 He would most likely drop out at CP6, he'd been feeling sick for the past 10-15km and he didn't think he'd be able to finish.
 I just told him to see how he felt and make up his mind when we get back to CP6 (Note from Sam: what Ian actually said was "Hahahah no *expletive* way are you dropping out", end of discussion).
 After another 10 minutes Sam dropped off to visit Mother Nature, I pressed on and he caught up with me a few minutes later.
 He mentioned he had a little vomit and felt a bit better - too much sugar and other junk.
 From that point forward Sam switched to water, he wasn't used to running with electrolytes.
 We hit CP5, grabbed a cheese and pickle sandwich (delicious) and he started to feel better.

 Now that we had got over that little challenge we decided to crank the pace up a bit.
 We really hit our stride and caught up with one of the runners we raced with before the end of the first marathon, Jeff.
-We decided to run together for a little bit and Jeff was telling us this was his second Oner attempt having been timed out at CP8 last year.
+We decided to run together for a little bit and Jeff was telling us this was his second ONER attempt having been timed out at CP8 last year.
 Midnight would also mark his birthday!
 As we ran past a few crags I had climbed in the past I mentioned the routes I did, we were really hitting our stride and making fantastic progress.
 We had slipped 15 minutes behind our original check point target, but we were catching up rapidly.

 As we admired the high cliffs on our left we began to look for the sharp left turn that cuts back past the old prison and back into town.
-At this point I will mention we were using a mobile phone with the Oner GPX path loaded up.
+At this point I will mention we were using a mobile phone with the ONER GPX path loaded up.
 A mixture of GPS and the path allowed us to pretty much stay on track, but we also had the oner maps and a compass for emergencies.
 We hit the location of the turn, according to the GPS, but no turn was in sight.
 We ran on for a bit, thinking the GPS might be inaccurate, but no obvious turn materialised.
 We must have missed the left turning, but where was it?
 All we had seen for the last km or so was high cliffs.
 We started making our way back to the left turn and we collected 3 other lost runners.
 Though using GPS and the GPX file to navigate we hadn't bothered downloading the actual terrain or satellite maps.
 In a moment of clarity (we were about 8 hours into this thing), I flipped the phone to satellite mode.
 Everything became clear.
 The path we had been running along had been wrong for over a km, the correct path was atop the cliffs!
 The line from the GPX file was not fine enough as to distinguish the 15m difference in paths which effectively ran side-by-side.
 Two of the other runners made an attempt to scale the bush and find a direct path up the cliff but this didn't feel right.
 Tracing back a km or so, right next to the crags I had climbed, was the proper route up to the top.
 A snap decision was made - we would run the km or so back.
 I was very annoyed with myself for this massive diversion and waste of energy.
 We were now having to wear head torches and some of our enthusiasm had been dashed.
 The rest of this leg back to HQ was uneventful, we made one other error - not stopping at a chippy to pick up a burger or pizza - but we got back to HQ well within cut-off.

 Over 40 minutes and an extra 2.2km had been run.
 Things were going to get tight.
 The only good news was Sam was feeling good.
 A quick pit stop, some soup, a change of shoes, 20mins or so and we were back on the road!